May 7, 2020

 - Interact with global leaders in science, agriculture, industry and policy.

-- Take part in educational sessions and interactive panels at MSU to explore current research and issues in international development and life sciences.
+- Take part in educational sessions to explore current research and issues in food, agriculture, natural resources, international development and life sciences.

-- Meet innovative researchers, professors and college students in Michigan working to end hunger and poverty and improve food security around the world.
+- Meet innovative professionals, researchers, professors and college students working to end hunger and poverty and improve food security in Michigan and around the world.

-Who: Students who are in grades eight through 12 during the 2017-2018 school year are eligible to register by submitting a two to five page paper (see link below).
+Who: Students who are in grades 8 through 12 during the 2019-2020 school year are eligible to register by submitting a two to five page paper (see link below).

 (Please note that youth must submit their completed research paper as part of the registration process.)

-Paper guidelines: Youth will select a developing country and research one of 20 key factors that affect food security (examples of key factors include plant science, water scarcity, dietary diseases, malnutrition or international trade).
-Under the supervision of a teacher or mentor, each participant will then write a two-page paper outlining their research findings, as well as an approach/recommendation they develop to overcome the issue.
+Paper guidelines: Using the Global Challenge Paper Guidelines, youth will select a developing country and research one of 20 key factors that affect food security (examples of key factors include plant science, water scarcity, dietary diseases, malnutrition or international trade).
+Each participant will write a two-five page paper outlining their research findings, as well as an approach/recommendation they develop to overcome the issue.
 More topic, paper and mentor guidelines can be found through World Food Prize, along with examples of past papers.

-At the event: Youth will give a short presentation on their research paper and recommendations.
-Presentations will be 2 to 3 minutes in length and presented in a round table format so youth can receive feedback on their research from their peers and experts that will be assigned to each group.
+During the online event on May 7: Youth will give a short presentation on their research paper and recommendations.
+Presentations will be 5 minutes in length and presented in a round table format so youth can receive feedback on their research from their peers and experts that will be assigned to each group.
+During the Instititute, youth will also participate in a live interactive session with global challenge experts to learn more about topics related to global food and food security.

-About the Global Youth Institute: Michigan delegates will join over 300 other outstanding high school students and mentors from across the United States and around the world for an exciting three day program to interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from 75 countries attending the World Food Prize’s annual international symposium.
+About the Global Youth Institute: Youth selected to be a Michigan delegate will join over 300 other outstanding high school students and mentors from across the United States and around the world for an exciting three day program to interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from 75 countries attending the World Food Prize’s annual international symposium.

 Accommodation, meal and program expenses at the three day Global Youth Institute event are provided by the World Food Prize Foundation for the selected Michigan youth delegates.
 Youth will be accompanied to Iowa for this prestigious leadership opportunity by WFPMIYI mentors.
 Both student and mentor participants must organize and fund their own transportation to and from the event in Iowa, as well as their lodging Wednesday evening prior to the start of the institute.
 Other than minor costs, this amazing follow-up opportunity to the WFPMYI is fully funded for the top scoring youth.